Categories

 Sling TV price increases

-Similar to Philo, Sling TV is another low-cost option and was actually one of the first skinny live TV streaming services to launch in the U.S. In many ways, Sling TV helped to set the low-cost bar to begin with.
-Today, it is best to consider Sling TV as more of a middle-ground service that bridges the gap between options like Philo and Hulu/YouTube TV.
+Similar to Philo, Sling TV is another low-cost option and was actually one of the first ‘skinny’ live TV streaming services to launch in the U.S. In many ways, Sling TV helped to set the low-cost bar to begin with.
+Today it is best to consider Sling TV as more of a middle-ground service that bridges the gap between options like Philo and Hulu/YouTube TV.

 While Sling TV rarely increases the cost, the base plans have continued to suffer in terms of the selection of channels.
 Sling TV looks to remedy this by adopting an a la carte approach where subscribers can add a variety of add-ons to their base plan at an additional cost.
 This fragmented approach not only helps to keep base prices low, but it also means that overall price increases tend to be less noticeable.
-For example, the various add-on packs have seen their own increases, but as they only affect those subscribed to an add-on, they don’t tend to make as many headlines.

 Sling TV price increase history

 December 2019: Similar to most other live TV streaming services, Sling TV did not escape a 2019 price increase.
-On December 23, Sling confirmed an increase of $5 per month to all of its plans, bringing the cost up to $30 per month.
+On December 23, Sling confirmed an increase of $5 per month to all of its plans, bringing the cost up to $30 a month.

 Note: Sling added local ABC stations to its Sling Blue plan in March 2023 in select markets and this resulted in a $5 price increase.
 However, as this fee is tied to ABC, not all subscribers in all areas are subjected to the $5 increase.